Inside this Topic Guide

 Regulators in other jurisdictions are still consulting on local requirements.

-BCBS IOSCO phase in for VM/IM according to notional - March 2015 revisions
+BCBS IOSCO phase in for VM/IM according to notional amounts - March 2015 and April 2020 revisions

 |Covered entities belonging to a group whose aggregate month-end average notional amount of non-centrally cleared derivatives exceeds €3 trillion||1 September 2016|